 Academic Research and Projects

 There is a need to give added impetus to research activities and innovations in our country in the forthcoming years.
 Young aspirants can join DRaS as a ‘Research Associate’ and contribute to the research studies on defence and IR4.0 technologies and publish their findings at DRaS platform.
 DRaS is in partnership with few Universities for research programs and to encourage defence studies as a curriculum.
-DRaS is open to collaborating with academia, universities and MSME clusters for supporting defence start-ups.
+DRaS is open to collaborating with academia and universities for devising and conducting tailored defence specific curriculum on students.

 Articles to Publish